Azzc0/TWRA/docs/Sync-plan.md

 - Can monitor other addon communications as well for integration testing

 ### Future Work
-- Consider implementing chunking for very large datasets
 - Add UI indicators for sync status and progress
 - Implement conflict resolution for simultaneous updates
 - Add version checking for compatibility between different addon versions
+- Consider refining chunking algorithm for very large datasets